sampenland/nova2d/README.md

 IMPORTANT!
 If you clone/download this repo, you will need to follow a few steps to get your MSVS Solution working.
 Here's the [Getting Started Page](https://github.com/sampenland/nova2d/wiki/Getting-Started) which describes those steps.

-For full API overview, check out the [Doxygen Docs](https://n2d.dev/).
-For an intro to nova2d, check out the [Wiki](https://github.com/sampenland/nova2d/wiki) for a helpful CHEATSHEET and beginning work on some Docs.

-Also, to get involved in the development by suggesting ideas and features, check out the [Forums](https://n2d.dev/forums/index.php/community-forums/).
-Visit the [DevLogs](https://n2d.dev/forums/) site for How To video tutorials and a development blog of nova2d's progress. and and also join the community.

 ---
 !!Currently in development!! -> 2d SDL2 based game engine specifically made for Arcade Games and rapid development.
 AS OF NOW, nova2d will be solely targetting Windows and Web (js and WebAssembly).